GibbZ-78/THP_W6D4/README.md

-# THP W6D1 - The Return of the Gossip Project !
+# THP W6D3 - The Return of the revenge of the Gossip Project !

 Things you may want to cover: